scipy-conference/scipy_proceedings/papers/matthew_craig/matthew_craig.rst

 At the base of the reducer widget structure is an extension of a container widget from IPython.
-This class, ``ToggleContainerWidget``, adds a toggle to control display the contents of the container, and a list of child widgets displayed in the container. [#]_  Since a ``ToggleContainerWidget`` can have another ``ToggleContainerWidget`` as a child, this immediately provides an interface for presenting a user with a nested list of options.
-Fig. `light- settings` has a thin red border drawn around each element that is a subclass of``ToggleContainerWidget``
+This class, ``ToggleContainerWidget``, adds a toggle to control display of the contents of the container, and a list of child widgets displayed in the container. [#]_  Since a ``ToggleContainerWidget`` can have another ``ToggleContainerWidget`` as a child, this immediately provides an interface for presenting a user with a nested list of options.
+Fig. :ref:`light- settings` has a thin red border drawn around each element that is a subclass of``ToggleContainerWidget``